 AFP's annual survey and report provides valuable data about compensation for fundraising professionals in the USA and Canada.

-- The 2019 report is available free to AFP members as a benefit of membership.
+- The 2021report is available free to AFP members as a benefit of membership.

 Fundraising Effectiveness Project